felix-pohl/nano-datasci-disaster/README.md

 # Disaster Response Pipeline Project

+## Summary

+Example project showcasing the use of an ETL-pipeline, training a NLP model and integrating the result into a web app.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.